Vyper-Dev/Basic_Encryption/README.md

-# Dual Encryption
+# Basic Encryption

-These are two levels of encryption/decryption based on the iPhone keyboard layout.
+An encryption program based on the iPhone keyboard layout.
 This encryption is symetrical and could be analyzed via patterns to find the key.

 Limitations: No uppercase or special characters are encrypted